 13. Request Guests Bring Supplies to Donate

-Ask guests to bring items and supplies to donate to the charity of your child’s choose in lieu of gifts, especially if they’re older.
-This can be as simple as books, canned food, toiletries, old blankets or towels, or a dog toy.
+Ask guests to bring items or supplies to donate to the charity of your child’s choose in lieu of gifts.
+This can be as simple as books, canned food, toiletries, old blankets or towels, or a dog toy if they would like to have their birthday donations go towards a local animal shelter.

 14. Write a Letter Each Year

-Write a letter each year to your child, save it in an envelope with the date and age of they are on their birthday and give it to the when they turn 18.
+Write a letter each year to your child, save it in an envelope with the date and age they are on their birthday and give it to the when they turn 18.
 This will be a sentimental and wonderful gift for your child to look back on.
+18 special letters from their parents is something your child will cherish forever, and likely a birthday tradition they’ll pass along to their own kids.

 15. Birthday Breakfast with Candles